 From the start, the Institute committed itself to conducting research with faculty-student teams.
 Moreover, although Edessa Rose launched the Institute with a pledge of $1 million, the pledge was not satisfied until 1987, and the Rose Institute worked without endowment for more than a decade: at the beginning, therefore, it was a bootstrap operation in which students played crucial roles.

 Other donors have contributed to endowment for the continuing benefit of the Institute’s students and programs.
 Many student managers and project leaders have served as Margaret Martin Brock interns or J. Cleveland McKenna student researchers.
 Gifts and guidance from Donald McKenna and Priscilla Fawcett were important at key points in the Institute’s development.
 A generous endowment provided by Marian Miner Cook supports the student research team.
 Contributions from members of the Board of Governors have opened up further opportunities for our students and assisted research of many kinds.
 Mr. Ralph B. Woolley has inspired and underwritten a series of studies of San Diego schools and local government and recently provided grants to study redistricting reform.
-Mr. Richard Cramer made generous grants to support work on Riverside County.
+Mr. W. Richard Cramer made generous grants to support work on Riverside County.
 An endowment created by Mr. Frederick Hibberd continues to provide income in support of our programs.
 Dr. Leroy Hardy, who was long senior associate of the Institute made generous gifts of endowment, books, and redistricting archive materials.

 Over the years, more than 300 students of Claremont McKenna College, Claremont Graduate University and the other Claremont Colleges have worked in the Rose Institute.
 Students have contributed significantly to the Institute’s survey research programs, providing high-quality interviewing services, assisting in data presentation, and often playing key roles in analysis.
 Today, all Rose Institute students are trained in GIS, survey research, fiscal analysis, and legal and regulatory analysis.